 It is actually really fun to use the calculators, and seeing how much money you help the company save or earn can be rather satisfactory.
 Let’s do one here!

 I recently did a project with a client, where we redesigned the company’s internal service system that supports 700 end users employed in Customer service and Sales.
-The new system took content from 9 separate systems and made all the information available in one single page.
+The new system took content from 9 separate systems and made all the information available on one single page.
 This meant that the Customer Service employee could support the customer and get information from all 9 systems in just one glance at the screen, and dig into the data for more detail if necessary.
-The purpose of the new system was to save end user time.
+The purpose of the new system was to save

 The system was a big success, and the usability work we did with them was a big part of that success.